 Here’s the best for last.
 “Made For These Arms” is the first story and its artwork is the best drawn and professional.
-I’m reminded of Estaban Maroto’s art.
+I’m reminded of Estaban Maroto’s art but is drawn by Danilo Bulanadi who would Americanize his first name to Danny for mainstream comics work.
 Its style is taken right from romance comics of the time.
 A dashing man named Larkin Maxwell spies a glamorous woman by herself in a very tony bar, and he feels irresistibly drawn to her.
 They talk over a drink, and the pair becomes entranced with each other.
 On the outside it’s fantasy come to life, but they each have a deep secret.
 One afternoon Clarice meets Larkin at a romantic park where he proposes to her, and in best melodramatic fashion, he’s left confused when she refuses his offer, and instead, runs off.
 The last two panels reveal their secrets.
 While undressing, Larkin thinks, “It’s not who or what we love but that we do love!
 After all, it’s not everyday two people meet who are made for each other!”
 As the clothes come off Larkin is revealed to be a woman.
 Clarice enters a theater and thanks to the marquee we learn she is really “the world’s greatest female impersonator.”
 Oy, the plot is still hackneyed.

 Okay, my trashing these stories is finished.
 My disappointed comments in a thirty-year old comic don’t negate its importance, especially since it is considered to be the first all male gay comic (not counting the aforementioned and elusive Bat Fag from 1966).
 In today’s age of the Internet, overnight shipping, direct market, web comics, and blogs it’s easy to forget or be unaware of the efforts it must have taken to produce and, perhaps more importantly, distribute this comic.
 I can still remember my amazement at finding Gay Comix #1 on a spinner rack in a newspaper stand on my route Chicago’s Howard El train stop.
 Laws regulating pornography and its definition was surely different in 1976 than in 2006, and there was no CBLDF to help any shop owner or distributor if they’d been arrested.
 How did the editor find and convince people to contribute work?
 The indicia has an address in San Francisco and I imagine there was at least one gay friendly printer at the time.